Cancer Research Training Award Fellow Sought for Public Health Informatics Projects and Project Management

 CRTA Fellows may have the opportunity to travel for the National Cancer Institute to national conferences.
 This fellowship provides an excellent opportunity for a recent graduate potentially interested in pursuing a research or medical career.

-- Doctorate or Master's-level degree in public health, epidemiology, genomics, bioinformatics, medical informatics or statistics.
+- Doctorate or Master's-level degree in public health, epidemiology, bioinformatics, medical informatics or statistics.

 - A strong interest in medical informatics, electronic health data and/or cancer surveillance methodologies, biospecimen research, epidemiology, population-based research, and/or cancer control.

-- Skills and experience in data management with text files, SQL and/or NoSQL databases.
+- Skills and experience in data management with text files, SQL and/or NoSQL databases are preferred, but not required.

-- Skills and experience in programming and scripting languages (e.g. Python, Java).
+- Skills and experience in programming and scripting languages (e.g. Python, Java) are preferred, but not required.

 - Experience reviewing, analyzing, and summarizing scientific literature.